-The estimate of the marginal cost of demand end energy supply to the Domestic Class is provided in Table 17, Appendix A, of the Rate Design Review, Volume 2, Tab 13.
+The estimate of the marginal cost of demand and energy supply to the Domestic Class is provided in Table 4, page 4 of 5 of Appendix C, in the Rate Design Report.
+Appendix C is provided as Attachment A to the response to Request for Information CA-NP-163.